-Doctors will recommend the safest method of delivery for you and your baby, based on the size and content of the omphalocele.
-If the omphalocele is small and does not affect the liver, a vaginal delivery may be possible.
+Doctors will recommend the safest method of delivery for you and your baby based on the size and content of the omphalocele.
+If the omphalocele is small and does not affect the liver, vaginal delivery may be possible.

-Babies with large omphaloceles or with the liver in omphalocele are received by cesarean section to protect the omphalocele and prevent organs from rupturing or bleeding, which can be life-threatening.
+Babies with large omphaloceles or liver in omphalocele are received by cesarean section to protect the omphalocele and prevent organs from rupturing or bleeding, which can be life-threatening.

 Treatment of an omphalocele

-Right after delivery, from the womb of the newborn, there will be a transparent, protruding, fluid-filled sac.
+Right after delivery, there will be a transparent, protruding, fluid-filled sac from the womb of the newborn.
 You may be able to see the contents inside the sac and see the baby’s intestines or other organs.

 The baby’s umbilical cord will be at the top of the sac.
-While the baby is in the delivery room, to protect the intestine to protect the intestines the sac will be kept moist and covered for the protection of the intestines.
+While the baby is in the delivery room, to protect the intestine to protect intestines, the sac will be kept moist and covered the protection the intestines.

-Particular attention is paid to respiratory support, as babies with giant omphaloceles often have small lungs and often require a breathing tube and ventilator.
+Particular attention is paid to respiratory support, as babies with giant omphaloceles often have tiny lungs and require a breathing tube and ventilator.

-The baby will need to be in a special unit called the NICU, which cares for sick babies after birth.
-The neonatologist and pediatric surgeon will work together to decide when it is best for the baby to have surgery.
+The baby will need to be in a particular NICU unit, which cares for sick babies after birth.
+The neonatologist and pediatric surgeon will work together to decide when the baby should have surgery.